 Some people use pins with a colourful beaded top for this step to add to the decorative look.

 Once you have added all your plant rows, examine the tree and fill in any obvious gaps with more cuttings.

 At this stage, the tree will seem a bit fragile.
 Especially if you have used plants which have leaves that come off easily.
 Avoid moving it around too much until the moss dries a bit more.
-It will shrink a little as it dries and help to secure the plants.
+It will shrink a little as it dries and helps to secure the plants.

-This tree can be a lovely temporary indoor decoration but needs to live outside in full sun.
+This tree can be a lovely temporary indoor decoration but needs to live outside in the full sun.

 As the plants grow they will change the shape of your tree.
 Prune the leaves and either poke them back into the tree or use them to propagate more plants.

 Water once a week during the hotter months, less in winter.
 The biggest killer of succulents is overwatering so allow the moss to dry out a little.
-Feed once during the growing season with slow release fertiliser and enjoy your beautiful succulent tree.
+Feed once during the growing season with slow-release fertiliser and enjoy your beautiful succulent tree.

 If you like working with succulents you’ll love my instructions for How to Make a Turtle Planter.